near/docs/docs/2.develop/3.contracts/crosscontract/crosscontract.md

 import ExternalRs from "./example/external.rs.md";

-Cross-contract calls allow you to send and ask information from another deployed contract.
+Cross-contract calls allow you to interact with other deployed smart contracts.
 This is useful when you need to:

 1. Send information to another contract
 2. Query information from another contract